Nils Petersen on target as Freiburg go third with Hoffenheim win

-- Hoffenheim have won two of their last three meetings with Freiburg, drawing the other.
-The Black Forest club’s last win over Die Kraichgauer was in October 2017.
+- The Black Forest club’s previous win over Die Kraichgauer was back in October 2017.

 Coach: Alfred Schreuder

 Freiburg: Schwolow - Lienhart, Koch, Heintz - Schmid (Kübler 89'), Haberer (Waldschmidt 77'), Höfler, Günter - Höler, Petersen, Frantz (c) (Abrashi 68')

 Unused subs: Thiede, Schlotterbeck, Gondorf, Borrello, Sallai, Kwon